exercism/java/docs/INSTALLATION.md

 ----

-# Mac OS X
+# macOS

 Below are instructions for install using the most common method - using Homebrew.
-If you'd rather, you can also [install on OS X without Homebrew](#installing-on-mac-os-x-without-homebrew).
+If you'd rather, you can also [install on OS X without Homebrew](#installing-on-macos-without-homebrew).

 ## Installing